Busireddygit/Sensofusion-for-Robot-Localization/README.md

-# sensor_fusion-for-mobile-robots-using-robot_localization-
-# Robot Localization with IMU (BNO055) and GPS RTK using ROS
+# Outdoor Mobile Robot Localization with IMU (BNO055) and GPS RTK using ROS

 ## Introduction